 - Azure Market Organics Unbleached Bread Flour, Ultra Unifine, Organic – In its place you can use a Type 85 flour or another high-extraction flour.
 And make sure that the flour is ground fine- to extra-fine.
 I don’t recommend 100% whole wheat unless it is extra-fine ground.
 If you can’t find any high-extraction flour, no problem.
 Just use regular bread flour.
-However, one of the main reasons I suggest using high-extraction flour is that it retains the natural yeasts, oil, and microbes that are essentially removed from white flours; not as much as whole grain flour, but certainly much more than white flour.
+However, one of the main reasons I suggest using high-extraction flour is that it retains most of the natural yeasts, oil, and microbes that are essentially removed from white flours; not as much as whole grain flour, but certainly much more than white flour.
 They will add more complexity to the overall flavor of the bread!

 Bleached or Unbleached Flour?

 My preference is to use unbleached flour which is aged naturally as opposed to bleached flour which uses chemical agents to speed up the aging process.
 From a taste perspective, you shouldn’t notice any differences.
 Texturally, it is said that unbleached flour has a denser grain and tougher texture, but I’ve only used unbleached flour, so I couldn’t tell you the difference.